Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 EFL EFL Reading, Writing and Speaking Activity - Elementary - 30 Minutes

 Here is a great activity for revising prepositions of time (in, on, at).
 In the activity, students complete sentences in a general knowledge quiz by choosing the correct time preposition and answer.
 The answers are all time expressions, e.g. days, times, dates, months, etc. The class is divided into pairs and each pair is given a copy of the worksheet.
 Students read each sentence and choose from three possible answers.
 When they have decided on the correct answer, they complete the sentence by choosing the right time preposition (in, on, at).
 When the students have finished, the answers are checked as a class.
 Students score two points for the correct time preposition and answer, or one point for the correct time preposition but wrong answer or vice versa.
-The pair with the highest score is the winner.
+The pair with the highest score at the end of the game is the winner.

 Time Prepositions Quiz.PDF Exclusive